Jenny Vanderhyde, Ctrs, Ms

 Accomplished and detail-oriented professional with 15 years of success in the US Government, demonstrating expertise in analyzing, developing, managing, and leading various initiatives in dynamic and evolving settings.
 Extensive experience coordinating complex logistics, from scheduling and travel arrangements to media relations, for high-profile dignitaries, celebrities, and military leaders at events across the US, Europe, and even combat zones, ensuring strict compliance with etiquette and safety protocols.
 Oversaw Wounded Warrior travel logistics domestically and internationally, managing the transportation of large adaptive equipment and ensuring all arrangements were accessible for a diverse group of Wounded Warriors from 13 countries and Military from all Services in the Department of Defense (DoD).
 Top Secret Clearance as of 2023.

-Jenny Vanderhyde, Ctrs, Ms's Current Company Details
+Jenny Vanderhyde, Ctrs, Ms's current company

 Foreign Service Institute